The AI-Ready Team | AI Operating Layer for Expert Businesses

 4 sessions over 30 days.
 3 agentic workflows rebuilt.
 One team that runs it without you.

 We work through three of them.
 Why only three?
-Because most teams aren't failing at AI.
-They're drowning in it.
+Because most teams aren't failing at AI, they are drowning in it.
 Too many tools, too many opinions, too many disconnected pieces that don't talk to each other.
 Three workflows done right beats ten done halfway.

 How the work actually gets divided